BOPIM: Bayesian Optimization for influence maximization on temporal networks: Bayesian Optimization

 \subsection{Discussion}

-Finding the optimal seed set for IM on temporal networks is a constrained, combinatorial optimization problem.
-To the knowledge of the author, $\mathsf{BOPIM}$ is the first application of BO to such a setting.
-The challenges associated with constrained optimization are mitigated with our simple surrogate function (\ref{eq:surr}) that is linear in the marginal contribution of each node to the influence spread.
-This model implicitly assumes that there is no interaction between nodes in the seed set.
-From previous studies on IM, we know that this is not the case as there can be large overlap in the influence of a particular node.
-This approximation, however, is analogous to the individual-node mean-field approximation \cite{pastor2015epidemic} used in \cite{erkol2020influence}, and in practice, we found that this simple model performs well, and the simplicity makes it straightforward to maximize.
+Finding the seed set for IM on temporal networks is a cardinality-constrained, combinatorial optimization problem with non-Euclidean inputs.
+We primarily address these challenges with the kernel function and acquisition function.
+Both of these components of our BO algorithm are specifically tailored to handle the unique challenges posed by IM.

-$\mathsf{BOPIM}$ is much faster than a standard greedy approach since the costly objective function $f(\cdot)$ only needs to be evaluated $N_0+B$ times, as opposed to $O(nk)$ times for a greedy algorithm.
-The run-time is also effectively independent of the size of the seed set $k$.
-Moreover, it is trivial to adapt the algorithm to other diffusion mechanisms as the influence spread function is treated as a black-box in $\mathsf{BOPIM}$.
+$\mathsf{BOPIM}$ is much faster than a standard greedy approach since we only need to obtain $N_0+B$ realizations of the costly objective function, as opposed to $O(nk)$ times for a greedy algorithm.
+Thus, the number of evaluations of the objective function for $\mathsf{BOPIM}$ is independent of $k$.
+Moreover, it is trivial to adapt the algorithm to other diffusion mechanisms.
+In practice, the diffusion model should be chosen with great care based on the application at hand.
+But since the diffusion model only appears in the evaluation of the objective function, and the objective function is treated as a ``black-box'', changing the diffusion model has no impact on the implementation of the method.
+This differs from, e.g., Dynamic Degree \citep{murata2018extended}, which only works for the SI model, or \cite{erkol2020influence}, which is based on the SIR model.

-In addition to its efficiency, $\mathsf{BOPIM}$ allows for uncertainty quantification (UQ) of the total influence spread, $\sigma(S)$, and seed set, $S$.
-By evaluating a given seed set using the posterior distribution of $\bbeta$, we obtain a complete posterior predictive distribution for the total influence spread.
+One of the main advantages of the BO framework is that it easily allows for quantifying uncertainty.
+We discuss this in more detail in Section \ref{sec:uq}, but briefly anticipate that discussion.
+By evaluating a given seed set using the posterior distribution of $\beta_0$ and $\sigma^2$, we obtain a complete posterior predictive distribution for the total influence spread.
 This is in contrast with node-ranking heuristics, which do not yield an estimated influence spread, and probabilistic approximations, which yield a point estimate but not a measure of uncertainty of the total spread.
 Moreover, if a researcher wants to estimate the expected influence spread for another seed set $S'\neq S$, then the entire calculation needs to be re-run for previous methods.
-After $\mathsf{BOPIM}$ has been fit once, the influence spread for any seed set can be estimated immediately.
-Please see Section \ref{sec:uq} for a full discussion of UQ in the seed sets.
+After $\mathsf{BOPIM}$ has been fit once, the influence spread for any seed set can be estimated immediately and the uncertainty in the optimal seed set can also easily be quantified.